Getting Down To Work

 Submitting a draft of your work before you submit your assignment isn't always the norm at university.
 If you are given the opportunity to do this, it is a great way to check that your work is on track.
 Remember that the feedback that you get might not go into a lot of detail, so be prepared to go back to the assessment brief and marking criteria to review your progress.

-Don't lose marks for handing your work in late, and if you are unsure about how to submit online ask for help well in advance.
+Don't lose marks for handing your work in late; if you are unsure about how to submit online ask for help well in advance.
+Leave yourself time to account for any potential delays or difficulties when you sumbit.
+Use the Turnitin guidance or EndNote guidance for help.

 Keeping your feedback and reflecting on it before you begin work on your next assignment, can be a really good way to improve your work.